annegautham/annegautham.github.io/index.md

 ---
 layout: splashpage
 title: Greetings, Fellow Homo Sapien!
-description: I'm Gautham, an undergraduate freshman at Northwestern University!
+description: I'm Gautham, a freshman at Northwestern University!
 I'm still figuring out my majors, but I'm interested in Engineering (Electrical, Mechanical, and Computer), CS, Physics, and Mathematics.
 Here, you can check out the classes I've taken, my internships and work experience, projects I've developed, and research I've contributed to.
 Have fun!
 ---

 {% include card.html